ubports/docs.ubports.com/systemdev/kernel-pinephone.rst

 Recovery
 --------

-The UBports image contains a `recovery <https://github.com/ubports/jumpdrive>`_ boot mode based on "jumpdrive".
+The Ubuntu Touch image contains a `recovery <https://github.com/ubports/jumpdrive>`_ boot mode based on "jumpdrive".
 To get into the recovery press and hold the power and volume-up buttons until the led turns on.

 The recovery presents the PinePhone as a network device over USB and runs a telnet server.
 When you connect the PinePhone to your desktop via USB, you will see the rndis device show up in your desktop's ``dmesg``::